fraya/dylan-brainfuck/documentation/source/glossary.rst

    Program

      Contains instructions.
-A instruction can be accessed by an index.
+An instruction can be accessed by an index.
 New instructions can be added returning a new program.

    Instruction